 Teeth grinding effects about ten percent of Americans, and many of them have an abnormal bite or crooked teeth.
 Getting these situations corrected may be of help in reducing grinding.

-If you suspect that you grind your teeth while you sleep – or even if you don’t suspect it – call our Washington, DC office for an appointment for a dental checkup.
+If you suspect that you grind your teeth call our office for an appointment for a dental checkup.
 If our dentist sees signs of grinding, ask about prevention techniques and treatment for any problems your teeth grinding may have already caused.